mike-348/hashtag-it/README.md

 ## Why did I make it?

-I think Machine Learning is a fascinating subject in Computer Science and I wanted to create a tool that let me explore the applications of a Machine Learning algorithm.
-Additionally, I wanted to create a tool that could be used by anyone to generate hashtags for their images.
+I think Machine Learning is a fascinating subject in Computer Science.
+I was looking to explore the applications of a Machine Learning algorithm when I came across @vinitshahdeo project Hashtagify which I thought was amazing!
+I set out to recreate this application my own way to better understand the React framework, building a front end, and making API calls.

 ## Tools used